nipy/nibabel/doc/index.rst

 NiBabel is a Python_ package for reading and writing a variety of medical and neuro-imaging file formats.
-This includes: ANALYZE_ (plain, SPM99, SPM2), NIfTI1_, as well as MINC_.
+This includes: ANALYZE_ (plain, SPM99, SPM2), GIFTI_, NIfTI1_, MINC_, as well as PAR/REC.
 NiBabel is the successor of PyNIfTI_.

 Documentation
 =============